ackama/activerecord-exercises/README.md

 If you're starting out at a company, you may want to pair with a more experienced developer if you're stuck.
 There may also be some reference code you can use for inspiration available!

+## How do I know when I have completed exercises?

+Each task specifies acceptance criteria.
+You can use these to decide if you have satisfied the requirements.
+Some exercises also include automated tests.

+#### Running the automated tests:

+The automated tests are written to demonstrate the core acceptance criteria, without extensions.
+When you generate anew Rails application, you will see a `test` directory.
+Simply drop the `exercise_test.rb` file inside that directory and run `rake test` to see if the tests pass.
+Rails may prompt you to set up your database before the tests can be run.

+Here is an example of commands used to run the tests for the first exercise:

+* `cd blog_posts`
+* `rails new blog --database=sqlite3 --skip-sprockets`
+* `cp exercise_test.rb blog/test/`
+* `cd blog`
+* `rails db:create:all db:migrate test`

+If you follow these steps, you'll get failing tests - that's good!
+You can now add your own code to get the tests passing.

 ## Can I use these exercises?

 Sure!
 Check out `LICENSE` for details on any and all conditions attached to usage.